pingcap/docs-cn/ticdc/manage-ticdc.md

     gc-ttl: 3600
 ```

-After the modification, execute the `tiup cluster relaod -R cdc` command to reload the configuration.
+After the modification, execute the `tiup cluster reload -R cdc` command to reload the configuration.

 ## Use TLS